Happy Horse 1.0 vs Seedance 2.0: Benchmark Breakdown and Use Case Guide

 Resolution and Duration

 Seedance 2.0 outputs up to 4K (2160p) at lengths beyond 20 seconds.
-Happy Horse 1.0 caps at 1080p and is optimized for 5–8 second clips.
-If your deliverable requires 4K footage or sustained single shots past 10 seconds, Seedance 2.0 is the only option in this comparison.
+Happy Horse 1.0 caps at 1080p and is available on VidCella for 3- to 15-second clips, with 5- to 8-second shots still its strongest range.
+If your deliverable requires 4K footage or sustained single shots past 15 seconds, Seedance 2.0 is the stronger option in this comparison.

 Complex Environmental Audio